TheWilmster/LoboRaquet/README.md

 <br><br>

 # LoboRaquet Features
-- 2D rendering with modern image file types.
+- 2D rendering with modern image file types, and text with TTF or FON fonts.

 ## Compilation
 For Compilation instructions, it's the same as Raquet.
 So please check the [enclosed instruction book](https://raquet.sinislosion.net/v1x/Compilation/)